compilerbyte/whatsapp-linux/README.md

 # whatsapp-linux
-An Applications with your Web Browser
+This script is for using your whatsapp like an app in your system without using tools like whatsapp for linux and like that.

 # How to install
-## Note: run this script with root
+Note: run this script with root
 1. chmod +x install.sh
+2. ./install.sh

 ## Features:
-2. Select your web browser or detect
+1. Select your web browser or detect
 2. Install only app you need (install.sh -p <app>)

 ...

-This script is for using your whatsapp like an app in your system without using tools like whatsapp for linux and like that.